MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/extend/guides/upgrade-to-angular-15.md

 ## Troubleshooting scenarios
 Some of the errors you may receive while debugging in the build step may be hard to diagnose.
 Here's some of the most common errors and how to mitigate them:

-- **AjaxResponse requires 1 type arguement**
+- **AjaxResponse requires 1 type argument**
-    - To fix this issue, try staging your current changes and then re-run the upgrade command.
-The upgrade command should have fixed this, but there might be edge cases.
+    - To fix this issue, try staging your current changes and then rerun the upgrade command.
+The upgrade command should've fixed this, but there might be edge cases.
 Ensure you manually fix these errors by changing `AjaxResponse` to `AjaxResponse<any>`.

 - **CSS syntax error in custom CSS files**
     ```cmd